 14. Get Cosy

-Put on your cosiest clothes, wrap yourself up in a blanket, switch on the television and watch that new reality series everyone is talking about.
-Self-care doesn’t always mean finding new hobbies or developing new habits.
-Don’t feel guilty about not being productive during your time off.
+Put on your cosiest clothes, wrap yourself up in a blanket, switch on the television and watch that new Netflix series everyone is talking about.
+Self-care doesnt always mean finding new hobbies or developing new habits.
+Dont feel guilty about not being productive during your time off.
 Sometimes what we need most is simply a night on the couch with a fun-filled movie, some popcorn and comfy lounge or sleepwear from Vy's Closet.

 Sometimes the hardest thing to do is carve time out, away from family and friends, to invest in yourself.
 It can feel self-indulgent and guilt ridden but our mental health should be seen as a priority.
 The next time somebody asks you to do something for them just as you are on your way out to a yoga class or the phone rings as you are sitting down with a good book, think to yourself: can I put myself first here?
 Give yourself permission to say yes and reap the benefits.